Get the latest in farmland investing and selling farmlandSubscribe

 U.S. Growing Conditions are Ideal

-The massive amount of U.S. farmland has a distinct advantage: it sits in a "Goldilocks Zone" for climate.
+The massive amount of arable land in the U.S. has a distinct advantage: it sits in a "Goldilocks Zone" for climate.
 Not too hot, not too cold.
 A spring season ideal for planting with plenty of rain, followed by a seasonally hot summer, make for perfect growing conditions.
-In addition to great weather, soil quality of U.S. farms is often very good.
-For example, large parts of the Midwest and Mississippi Delta have soils left behind from glaciers, swamps, and decay, creating a deep base of soil that is rich in nutrients and organic matter.

 As a result of ideal growing conditions, plus the deft application of newer farming technologies, U.S. farmland is highly productive on a per-acre basis versus the rest of the world.

 The U.S. helps to feed the world due to several distinct factors:

 - The Midwest alone is the largest contiguous landmass of productive farm ground in the world